 Our work provides decision-makers with new language and tools to understand globalization and economic development.
 This practical, real-world advice leads to better decision-making.

 Duke CGGC’s work spans food and agriculture, energy and the environment, services, as well as multiple manufacturing industries ranging from textiles and apparel to medical devices.
 In total, Duke CGGC has researched some 50 unique industries or value chains and has produced 85 reports across 31 countries.
-Duke CGGC researchers have given 93 presentations, authored over 100 additional publications and have led several training workshops.
+Duke CGGC researchers have given 93 presentations, authored over 100 additional publications and have led several training workshops (as of the end of 2015).

 Duke CGGC’s research team is experienced at using the GVC framework and other analytical tools to provide an industry-centric view of economic globalization that highlights linkages across countries and firms.
 The GVC framework offers analysis at the multi-country, regional and sub-national levels and can be applied across any industry.
 The Center leverages the tools across Duke University as well as its strong academic network (both inside and outside of Duke) in all its activities.